ZhipengHe/Imperceptibility-of-Tabular-Adversarial-attack/visualisation.md

 ### Visualisation 5: Imperceptibility of Adversarial Attacks on Tabular Data - Sensitivity in Perturbing Features with Narrow Distribution (Sensitivity)

 The following visualisation shows the sensitivity of adversarial attacks in perturbing features with narrow distribution.
-The sensitivity is calculated as the percentage of features with a narrow distribution that are altered in the adversarial example.

 ![Sensitivity in Perturbing Features with Narrow Distribution](./Visualisation/sensitivity_rgb.png)